Pangean megamonsoon: Permian

-By Permian times, the monsoon circulation is apparent in the lithology.
+By the Permian, the monsoon circulation is apparent in the lithology.
 Winds with a westerly component (indicative of the summer monsoon, or wet season) are observed for the Early Permian.
 The continents continued to drift northward.
 As they did so, the land mass became more evenly distributed across the equator and the megamonsoon continued to intensify.

 Gondwana’s progression northward also influenced its gradual deglaciation.
 Climate models indicate that low pressure systems strengthened as planetary ice cover decreased, thus exaggerating the effect of the monsoon.
 This also acted to magnify the aridity of the tropics.
 It is therefore suggested that glacial-interglacial patterns had a significant effect on the Pangean monsoonal circulation.
-Models have also indicated that worldwide carbon dioxide substantially increased between Carboniferous and Permian times and resulted in increased temperatures.
+Models have also indicated that worldwide carbon dioxide substantially increased between the Carboniferous and Permian, and resulted in increased temperatures.

 Triassic

-During the Triassic, the megamonsoon reached its maximum intensity, which is believed to be a result of the supercontinent attaining its largest surface area during this period from the final addition of present-day Siberia, Kazakhstan, southeast Asia, and fragments of China.
+During the Triassic, the megamonsoon reached its maximum intensity, which is believed to be a result of the supercontinent attaining its largest surface area during this period from the final addition of Siberia and the North and South China cratons.
 Land mass was also equally distributed between the Northern and Southern Hemispheres, was nearly perfectly bisected by the equator, and extended from 85°N to 90°S.

 Both the increase in Pangean surface area and the equitable dissemination of the land mass across the hemispheres maximized surface heating during the summer.
 The stronger the surface heating was, the more extreme the convection.
 By intensifying rising motion, the central pressure of the summertime surface low would have dropped.
 That, in turn, increased the hemispheric pressure gradient and amplified the cross-equatorial flow.

 Additionally, the planet was experiencing a greenhouse climate during the Triassic, which resulted in continents completely devoid of ice, including the polar regions.
 Interglacial periods correlate well with an intensification of the monsoon circulation.
 Records clearly indicate a western component to the wind direction throughout this time period.
 It is also from that period that the paleontological evidence is most prevalent.

 Jurassic

 During the early Jurassic, the supercontinent continued to shift northward.
 The coasts along the Tethys Ocean grew more persistently humid.
-The monsoon circulation began to weaken through Jurassic time, due to Pangea’s break-up when the continents started to drift apart.
+The monsoon circulation began to weaken through the Jurassic, when the continents started to drift apart.
 Records indicate that large-scale atmospheric flow progressively returned to a primarily zonal pattern.
 Climatic patterns therefore became less extreme across the continents.